meta-d/sap-fiori-templates/README.md

 **English** | [**中文**](./README_zh.md)

+## 💡 What's New

+The BTP Fiori template project has now incorporated the AI Copilot feature, which can assist you in handling everyday tasks using AI.
+It can answer questions you ask and can also automate operations through custom commands.
+You can find more information on how to use it on the [AI Copilot](./docs/copilot/Setup.md) page.

 ## 🌟 What is this?

 This is a collection of SAP BTP & Fiori application templates built by third-party front-end frameworks (Angular, Vue, React, etc.).
 It is based on [Nx](https://nx.dev) and [UI5 Tooling](https://sap.github.io/ui5-tooling/).

 There are several advantages to using open-source frameworks to create BTP & Fiori applications:

+* The AI Copilot feature can answer your questions and also enable automation through custom commands.
 * A robust ecosystem and active developer community that provide solutions, sample code, and plugins.
 * Rich component libraries and templates.
 * Cross-platform consistency, supporting responsive design to adapt to various screen sizes and devices.